Bananagrams: Gameplay

+Variations

+The Bananagrams company has expanded with other versions of the classic game.
+Variations include My First Bananagrams for small children, Bananagrams Duel for a two-player game, Double Bananagrams with double the tiles and Bananagrams WildTiles with wildcard tiles.
+There also are German, Italian, Spanish, French and Hebrew versions of the game.

 Comparison with other games

 Bananagrams uses elements of both Boggle and Scrabble.
 It is similar to Boggle in the sense that gameplay is simultaneous, yet players build interlocking puzzles similar to those in Scrabble.

 Because Bananagrams can be played by players at any (English) reading level, the game is useful for children who are learning to spell, and has been touted as both educational and popular among consumers.
 An independent psychologist reviewed Bananagrams and expressed her recommendation of Bananagrams as a positive example of creativity stimulation because, perhaps unlike Scrabble, the goal is to play all of one's tiles, which generates a need to configure and reconfigure one's word grid to accept all of the letters.

 Other tabletop word games that are played without a board include Anagrams, Dabble, Perquackey and Quiddler.
 Bananagrams is also similar to Syzygy, a letter-tile game released in 1997, and the 1999 game Double Quick.